PerziThomas/DA_Perzi_Ambrosch/source/3_Testing.md

 ### MS SQL
-The open source tool SQLQueryStress [@sqlstressref] provides the ability to test an SQL Servers ability to operate under a constant stream of requests, achieved by making several threads execute SQL commands. \
+The open source tool SQLQueryStress [@sqlstressref] provides the ability to test an SQL Servers ability to operate under a constant stream of requests, achieved by making several threads execute SQL commands.
+The following figure shows an overview of the application as well as the results of testing a procedure under heavy load. \

 \begin{figure}[H]
 	\centering
   \includegraphics[width=0.90\textwidth]{source/figures/sqlstress1.png}
-	\caption{Testing an algorithmic procedure on its performance under a constant load for a longer timeframe}
+	\caption{Testing an procedure}
 	\label{fig3_1}
 \end{figure}

-After testing the pure procedures in the database alone, disregarding any other bottleneck which could come up due to the network, it was concluded that the Microsoft SQL Geospatial functions were not able to provide the efficiency needed to satisfy the Drivebox demands in scalability, as the company is looking to expand the pool of vehicles in the future. \
+After testing the pure procedures in the database alone, disregarding any other bottleneck which could come up due to the network, it was concluded that the Microsoft SQL Geospatial functions were not able to provide the efficiency needed to satisfy the Drivebox demands in scalability, as the company is looking to expand the pool of vehicles in the future.
+The results of the final tests with optimised procedures are displayed in figure 3.2.\

 \begin{figure}[H]
 	\centering
   \includegraphics[width=0.90\textwidth]{source/figures/sqlstress2.png}
-	\caption{Testing the final implementation of the algorithm using procedures and native MS SQL Geospatial functions}
+	\caption{Testing the calculation implementation}
 	\label{fig3_2}
 \end{figure}